2009 Pacific hurricane season: Tropical Storm Lana

 On July 30, the NHC began issuing advisories on Tropical Depression Six-E near the Central Pacific Hurricane Center's area of responsibility.
-Later that day, it moved into the Central Pacific as a tropical depression, quickly strengthening into Tropical Storm Lana, the first Central Pacific storm since Kika (2008).
-Lana is one of six central Pacific tropical cyclones to form as a depression in the eastern Pacific but be named in the Central; the others were Lala, Iniki, Li, Ela and Ulika.
-Lana was also the first tropical cyclone to cross from the eastern north to central north Pacific since Flossie (2007).
+Later that day, it moved into the Central Pacific as a tropical depression, quickly strengthening into Tropical Storm Lana, becoming the first central Pacific tropical storm to form as a depression in the eastern Pacific but be named in the central since Hurricane Li in 1994.
 It also started to develop an eye feature, based on satellite imagery.
 But, southerly shear, introduced by a large upper-level trough, caused Lana to become slightly disorganized on July 31.
 Despite this, Lana reached its peak intensity of 65 mph early on August 1, and slowly weakened to become a very disorganized, yet still fairly strong tropical storm, maintaining maximum winds of 50 mph for the next couple of days.
 However, Lana weakened to a tropical depression late on August 2, while continuing to quickly become disorganized.
 Lana degenerated to a remnant low on 00:00 UTC of August 3, roughly 580 mi southwest of Honolulu, and 410 mi east of Johnston Island, with the CPHC issuing their last advisory at the same time.
 Lana's remnants lingered for six hours before dissipating by 06:00 UTC.